How Windy is Too Windy to SUP?

 Minimize your body’s profile.
 Your body is going to start acting like a sail on windy days.
 To minimize how much the wind pushes you around, get on your knees or even lay down.
 This will make it a lot easier to paddle against the wind.

-Kneeling to minimize wind profile
+Kneeling on a paddleboard to minimize wind profile

 Use quick, short strokes.
 This will minimize the amount of time your paddle spends in the wind when you take it out of the water.
 You should try to orient the blade of the paddle so that the wind hits it on the edge instead of its wide face.
 You would be surprised at how much of a difference this makes.